 Distance cycled: 110km

-Time: 9.5 hours
+Duration: 9.5 hours

 Getting out of Wellington was easier than getting in (thank goodness for no massive mountain to climb), and there was an air of anticipation among us as we set off for the final day.

-We passed more fields of canola and a new solar farm being built, before eventually arriving at Goolma – a tiny settlement with a public toilet, a few houses, and a pub that was closed when we arrived.
+We passed more fields of canola and a new solar farm being built, before eventually arriving at Goolma; a tiny settlement with a public toilet, a few houses, and a pub that was closed when we arrived.
 We stopped to fill up our water before pushing on another 30km to Gulgong.

-That last 30km was surprisingly easy – though not having 10kg worth of gear on the back of my bike really helped!
+That last 30km was surprisingly easy, though not having 10kg worth of gear on the back of my bike really helped!
 It did take me a few kilometres to get used to not having it weighing me down, and I almost skidded out on a turn as a result, but luckily I managed to gain control before sprawling in the gravel.

 Even though we were retracing the route we’d taken on our very first day out of Mudgee, it was like seeing it with fresh eyes.
 And on the hill that caused me so much trouble on that first day, we whooped with joy as we flew down it.